FuncFusion/mc-dp-icons/README.md

 <summary><h2>Dynamic Icons features</h2></summary>

 ### Namespace Icons
-Namespace icons are no longer unused!
-The extension will find any folders directly within `data` and `assets` folders and assign an ender chest icon to the names of these folders, but only if there's `pack.mcmeta` in the same directory.
-That also means that if there will be a folder in any location with the same name as one of the namespace folders in the same workspace, that folder will also recieve ender chest icon, so this feature can be turned off in the settings.
+Namespace folders (folders directly within `data` and `assets`) will change their icons to ender chests.
+Works only if there is `pack.mcmeta` in the same directory.

 ![Icons](assets/3.0/NamespaceIcons.gif)